Integrated Design and Governance of Agentic AI Systems through Adaptive Information Modulation

-The pro-social promoting agent (PPA) serves as the governing entity within our framework and is trained using reinforcement learning, essentially using a two-layer governance scheme similar to \cite{chen2022dynamic, chen2024sos}.
-Its role is to enhance network-level social welfare (the sum of all SLA scores) by dynamically adjusting the information levels provided to each agent.
+The RL manager serves as the governing entity within our framework and is trained using deep reinforcement learning, essentially using a two-layer governance scheme similar to \cite{chen2022dynamic, chen2024sos}.
+Its role is to enhance network-level social welfare (the sum of all LLM agents' rewards) by dynamically adjusting the information levels provided to each agent.
 The RL manager is a standard Actor-Critic RL agent, whose environment is modeled as a POMDP.